Luke-Tomasello/Mango-Adaptive-Cryptographic-System/README.md

 ---

-## Performance & Design Goals
+## Design Goals

-Mango is designed to **outperform AES in speed**, and to **rival it in cryptographic robustness**, particularly when data is structured, repetitive, or semi-predictable.
+Mango delivers **AES-class cryptographic strength** with **significantly faster execution**.
+Its adaptive engine analyzes input data in real time, **tailoring its encryption path** to maintain high entropy, diffusion, and unpredictability — even **outperforming AES** on structured or semi-structured data where static ciphers fall short.

 | Goal                     | Achieved in Mango                          |
 |--------------------------|--------------------------------------------|